lewibs/lewibs.com/README.md

     used to start the program and run it on localhost:3000

 # TODO
-* head shoud be fixed behind everything so that screen does not jump
 * contacts
 * projects
 * reduce skills
-* update resume
+* update resume to be the one on cpanel
 * make skill list pretty
+* header should be sticky